-Most people will now be thinking "the most obvious choice for a HIP recording is one on the harpsichord".
+Most people would probably think that the most obvious choice for a HIP recording is one on the harpsichord.
 In fact, that is mostly correct.
 Harpsichords were popular and widely composed on in 1722, and most of the Preludes and Fugues would have been intended for one.
-But is it the only instrument that Bach would have heard them on?
+But is it the only instrument on which Bach would have heard them?

 |Bach's original harpsichord, which he owned the last twenty years of his life|

 In fact, sometimes we simply assume that all the pieces in WTC were all composed together for the same purpose.
 The fact is that Bach, when constructing this collection for his students and for his children, used older fugues and recycled new material.
-This asks tricky questions regarding interpretation, as some of these are in fact organ pieces.
+This poses tricky questions regarding interpretation, as some of these are unclear regarding instrument; some are even organ pieces.

 A clear example is the A minor fugue from WTC I.